This is a list of all anatomy and cell biology courses. For more information, see Anatomy and Cell Biology.

 ACB:5220 Advanced Microscopy for Biomedical Researcharr.

 Current research, literature.
-Requirements: anatomy and cell biology graduate standing.
+Requirements: cell and developmental biology graduate standing.

 ACB:6000 Human Anatomy for Advanced Practice3 s.h.

 Integrated study of interrelationships between anatomic structure and physiological function in health and disease at various points in the lifespan; mechanisms governing and supporting cellular, organ, and system function; internal milieu; relationship of study to clinical assessment of functional integrity of individual organ systems utilizing pertinent objective and subjective data; implications of pathophysiology for anesthesia and implications of anesthesia for pathophysiology; foundation for clinical practicums and courses in nurse anesthesia.
 Requirements: completion of an undergraduate human anatomy and physiology course and admission to anesthesia nursing program.
 Same as NURS:6000.

 ACB:6200 Special Topics in Genetics1 s.h.

 Current research in a selected field of genetics; different topic each year.
 Companion to a genetics seminar series.
 Same as GENE:6200.